6 Ways subdomains impact your SEO performance

 Using a subdomain means you can provide a different user experience to your main website.
 Your subdomain is usually an expansion of your main website, when you want to explore a certain topic further but don’t want this information on your main website.

 This way of organizing your website content makes it easier for your users to find the information they want.
-This gives a better on-site experience, meaning you’ll appear higher on the search engine results page (SERP).
+This gives a better on-site experience, which may contribute to improved search engine visibility.

 [Case Study] Keep your redesign from penalizing your SEO